Tanilba Bay

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 34 active public transport stops in Tanilba Bay, offering mixed bus services.
-These stops are served by 25 unique routes, facilitating a total of 269 weekly passenger trips.
-Residential accessibility to transport is rated excellent, with residents on average situated 162 meters from the nearest stop.
+Transport analysis shows 34 active public transport stops in Tanilba Bay, offering a mix of bus services.
+These stops are served by 25 individual routes, collectively providing 269 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 162 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode at 95%, with an average vehicle ownership of 1.5 per dwelling.
+According to the 2021 Census, 17% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 38 trips daily across all routes, equating to approximately 7 weekly trips per individual stop.
+Service frequency averages 38 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport